 Begin in a high plank position.
 Engage core and hinge from the hip to bring your right hand towards your left foot and tap, keeping the spine elongated.
 Return to the plank and repeat, alternating sides.
 Do 20 reps on each side.
 Be sure to stretch your torso long without arching your back.

 Do this cardio plus ab circuit three to four times a week along with a clean diet to bid goodbye to jelly-belly.

 Disclaimer: If you have some sort of neck or shoulder injury, make sure to do this under supervision after consulting with an experienced trainer/physician.

-[Header Image Credit: Shutterstock]
+[Featured Image Credit: Shutterstock]